 Specifically a green smoothie or juice.
 This is one of my favorite healthy habits and one that anyone can easily adopt.
 Smoothies and juices can be really nutritious when you have the right ingredients and can set the tone to make better choices the rest of the day.
 My go to is kale, spinach, MCT oil, protein powder, and then I add 1-2 fruits I love. (usually a type of berry, banana, or pineapple)

 AKA eat a variety of food and stop eating the SAME thing!
 Eating an abundance of colorful foods and avoiding processed foods as much as possible is probably the best habit to live by!
 Focusing on eating a variety of colors will increase your intake of different nutrients to benefit your health tremendously.
 Not to mention that this is a great recipe to have a healthy and diverse microbiome!

 Exercising for aesthetics is just the cherry on top of this Sunday!
 Exercising has too many benefits for us to not be doing this!
 From cardiovascular health, cognitive functions, bone health, moods, insulin resistance, energy, quality sleep, confidence….
 Too many!!
 At the minimum 3 days a week is a good start!

 - Are these ingredients nutritious?

 - Where do these ingredients come from?

-I adopted this one from Vani Hari, the food activist and blogger "Foodbabe" and it’s truly helped so many people I've worked with.
+I adopted this one from Vani Hari, the food activist and blogger "Foodbabe," and it’s truly helped so many people I've worked with.
 First, the goal is to eat as much whole foods as possible and limit the processed foods so we don’t even have to worry about ingredient lists, but we have to be realistic and know that processed foods are a part of our lives.
-So following these 3 questions before making the choices of what we buy and what we eat is super beneficial!
+So following these three questions before making the choices of what we buy and what we eat is super beneficial!